CyclistsHub is supported by its readers. We may receive a commission if you buy products using our links (learn more).

 Available Colors

 The light lasts 26-36 hours on one charge, and its charging takes 3 hours.
-So if you ride from to time, it will last even a few months.
+So, if you ride occasionally, it will last even a few months.

 The only downside of this helmet may be the ventilation system.
 The helmet has one big air vent in the front, but it does not provide enough airflow.